Part-time: 3 Years

 Current Issues in Food Safety Management

-Enables you to study a topic of interest to you, developing a journal literature review, research a proposal and project plan to improve the current knowledge in your chosen topic area.
+Enables you to study a topic of interest to you, develop a journal literature review, research a proposal and project plan to improve the current knowledge in your chosen topic area.

 You can apply for many of the postgraduate UCLan courses using our Online Application System.

 Detailed learning materials are all available online.
-Each topic of study involves a number of learning activities supported by asynchronous discussions, live web-cast workshops and chat activities.
+Each topic of study involves a number of learning activities supported by live webinars, asynchronous discussions and online tutor support.
 To take full advantage of the course, you will need the following software:

-Students on this course are normally working full-time or part-time in and/or go on to develop their careers in the food industry, local government and the private sector.
+Students on this course are normally working full-time or part-time in and/or go on to develop their careers in the food industry, local and/or international enforcement and the private sector.

-This course provides progression opportunities up to MPhil/PhD and DProf.
+This course provides progression opportunities up to MPhil/PhD and Professional Doctorate.